 Just remember, to develop the 21st century skills in students, we must develop them in teachers first.
 In these activities, you are a moderator and an observer, while the students are active participants and peer teachers.
 Embark on your 21st century classroom journey by letting go of frontal teaching.
 Let the students guide you – not the other way around.

 How would you develop 21st-century skills through Geo-inquiry?
-Write in the comments, I would love to hear your opinion.
+Write in the comments or via the contact page, I would love to hear your opinion.

 Further learning references: